hrissan/dtls/README.md

 Adding TLS 1.3 seems easy, as TLS is DTLS without complicated datagram state machine.

 This might be helpful if we ever need TLS with exotic cipher suites (ShangMi, GOST, etc.).

+# TODO list (not in particular order)

+* Support retransmissions

+* Ciphersuite TLS_AES_256_GCM_SHA384, support hashes of various sizes

+* Support fragmented Server Hello message

+* Pack several message in single record

+* Integrational test against OpenSSL, BoringSSL, rusty-dtls, etc.

+* Support SNI extension

+* Fuzz all data structures

+* Fuzz incoming path

+* Server + client connections together with packet loss and reordering

+* Rearrange/refactor code

+* Make handshake state machine explicit

+* Send alerts

+* Test with 2 or more sockets listening on different interfaces

+* (Not planned) Connection ID

+* Protect against connection disruption by off-path attacker.
+If client receives unencrypted alert, this might be result of either server restarted and forgot connection, or attacker sending packet to client.
+Client has to send client_hello, but if server still has connection, it will send encrypted empty ack, then server_hello.
+When client receives fresh encrypted ack, it will cancel new connection establishment and instead continue connection it already has.
+We have to test this algorithm during fuzzing.

+* Protect against handshake disruption by off-path attacker.
+If client or server receive unencrypted alert during handshake, we should mostly ignore it.

+* Do not allow SeqNum to go over minumum of 2^48 (limit of format/records.go) and ciphersuite limit.
+If `limit/2` is reached on send half, start KeyUpdate.
+If `limit/2` is reached on receiving side, send KeyUpdateRequest.
+This can happen because we count packets that fail deprotection, and they could be from an attacker.

+* Use rope for all variable memory chunks

+* use actual types for various objects (type Flight byte, instead of simply byte, etc.)

+* limit max number of parallel handshakes, clear items by LRU

+* limit on how much memory single handshake uses for all messages